FAKE MEOWS: Trump Fans Share Bogus Snap Of Him Saving Cats From Harvey

-Don’t believe that viral photograph which purportedly shows President Donald Trump rescuing cats in Texas from the aftermath of Hurricane Harvey.
+Don’t believe that viral photograph that appears to show President Donald Trump rescuing cats in Texas after Hurricane Harvey.

 It’s bogus.